11 Types of Logos, How & When to Use Them (Ultimate Guide 2022)

 - They are impactful and create a lasting image in the viewer’s mind.

 Slime logos are contemporary logos with a cartoonish approach.
 They are inspired by a slime splash and do not consist of a particular font or icon.
-These logos are entirely custom-made to the requirements of the company or the industry it belongs.
-Nickelodeon logo is among the most popular examples of slime logos.
+These logos are entirely custom-made to the requirements of the company or the industry to it belongs.
+The Nickelodeon logo is among the most popular examples of slime logos.

 A. When To Use Slime Logos